-The Manitoba Transit Heritage Association maintains a collection of photographs, slides and postcards donated by journalist and bus historian William A. Luke.
-Bill has been involved in the bus industry for his entire life, beginning his career at Jefferson Bus Lines in Minneapolis and later managing the operations of Empire Bus Lines in Spokane.
-Together with his late wife, Adelene, Bill established Bus Ride magazine in 1965, which has become the prominent trade journal of the bus industry.
-Bill has travelled extensively across the United States, Canada and 70 countries around the world exploring and documenting bus transportation systems.
-Bill has provided many of his fine photographs to the MTHA collection.
+The Manitoba Transit Heritage Association maintains a collection of photographs, slides and postcards donated by the late William A. Luke, journalist and bus industry historian.
+Bill was involved in the bus industry for his entire life, beginning his career in 1948 with Jefferson Bus Lines in Minneapolis and later managing the operations of Empire Bus Lines in Spokane.
+Bill, predeceased by his wife Adelene, together established Bus Ride magazine in 1965, which has become one of the prominent trade journals of the bus industry.
+Bill and Adelene travelled extensively across the United States, Canada and 70 countries around the world exploring and documenting bus transportation systems.
+Bill donated many of his fine photographs from his many visits to Winnipeg to the MTHA collection.

 The William A. Luke Collection